 To fuel the emerging dominance, even more, Elden Ring holds yet another class for it—the Prisoner.
 Though a bit lacking than the Astrologer, Prisoner supports all Dexterity-based melee weaponry with its generous Mind and Intelligence stats onboard.

 The class begins with a moderate damage spell—the Magic Glintblade Sorcery.
 If you ask us, the spell is a pretty clever induction for a start as it can teach magical combat well.
 You can refer to our Elden Ring Spells Tier List to know more about spells that can help you make the most of the Prisoner class.

-What’s even enjoyable is that the Prisoner class is not a complete magic-oriented class.
+What’s even more enjoyable is that the Prisoner class is not a completely magic-oriented class.
 It lets you dip your toe equally in both spells and swords.
 Therefore, the Prisoner comes with a staff, shield, and sword for a start.

 However, players need to pour in some extra points to their Endurance and Vigor stats.
 This is because they fall pretty short of manifesting a practical melee stance, which is exactly why the class is often introduced as a magic class only.